Neurotoxicity and CAR T-Cell Treatment

 CAR T-cell therapy is a treatment that takes T-cells from your blood, changes them in a lab, and then puts them back in your body.
-T-cells are immune system cells that can be altered in a lab so that they attack cancer cells.
+T-cells are immune system cells that can be changed in a lab so that they attack cancer cells.
 Your T-cells are changed so that they have a special receptor on them that binds to certain proteins on cancer cells.
 This receptor is called chimeric antigen receptor, or CAR.
-These CAR T-cells are grown in a lab and then infused back into your body to attack cancer cells.
+These CAR T-cells are grown in a lab and then infused (given through a needle) back into your body to attack cancer cells.

 What is neurotoxicity?

 Neurotoxicity is damage to your brain and nervous system.
-Neurotoxicity can be caused by a number of toxins such as:
+Neurotoxicity can be caused by toxins like: